-Emerging income inequality trends are concerning, with the top one per cent having made up their lost ground
+Emerging inequality trends are concerning at the bottom, while the top one per cent have made up some lost ground

 Our nowcast suggests that income growth has slowed down right across the income spectrum, though with growth weakest for the bottom third of the working-age distribution.
 This means the UK has likely failed to meet a new international Sustainable Development Goal - in the first year of its operation - for income growth of the bottom 40 per cent to be faster than those on higher incomes, despite political commitments to deliver on these goals.